FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 :::

 2. Target audience and the context for which the model was built (e.g., carbon footprint, Environmental Product Declaration (EPD), policy development, policy information, generic unit process data, etc.).
 3. Indicate the completeness level of the elementary flows such that users can interpret the correct application of LCIA methods to the dataset.
 If the data were originally developed and analyzed with a LCIA method, indicate the method utilized here.
+If categories in that LCIA method should not be evaluated with this dataset also note these.
 4. If these data are an update to a previously published dataset, a note should be included here.
 5. Any additional details regarding the intended application/use of this process.